idxbroker/wordpress-plugin/README.md

 This plugin requires a PHP version higher than 5.4.
 For security reasons, we recommend updating to the latest stable version of PHP your web host provides.
 We also recommend using the latest production version of WordPress.
 See <a href="http://support.idxbroker.com/customer/en/portal/articles/1917460-wordpress-plugin?b_id=10433">this article</a> for more information.

 ## Changelog ##

+### 2.4.0 ###
+* New: Added option to display listing counts to city list widget and shortcode.
+Max 50 cities.
+* New: Added signup date to lead management table.
+* Fix: Resolved issued when searching for multi-part addresses.
+* Fix: Omnibar scripts explicitly enqueued in footer.
+* Fix: Issue with property carousel or showcase widgets displaying zeroes when there are no results.
+* Fix: Add Shortcode button on non-standard wp_editor instances removed for compatibility issues.
+* Fix: Wrapper CSS specificity increased so only intended elements are targeted to hide.
+* Fix: Widget code cleanup.

 ### 2.3.5 ###
 * Fix: Update additional deprecated URLs for SSL compatibility